-This recipe for Julia’s Easy Coq au Vin has made this earlier labor intensive recipe now deliciously simple!
+Without, question Julia Child’s Coq au Vin recipe is absolutely the best.
+But this recipe, Julia’s Easy Coq au Vin, has made the earlier labor intensive recipe now deliciously simple!

 You can never go wrong with any of Julia Child’s recipes that she, Simone Beck and Louise Bertholle worked so diligently on in their book, Mastering the Art of French Cooking.